ombrac/ombrac/README.md

       --socks <ADDR>  The address to bind for the SOCKS server [default: 127.0.0.1:1080]

 Transport QUIC:
-      --bind <ADDR>          The address to bind for QUIC transport -s, --server <ADDR>        Address of the server to connect to --server-name <STR>    Name of the server to connect (derived from `server` if not provided) --tls-cert <FILE>      Path to the TLS certificate file --insecure             Skip TLS certificate verification (insecure, for testing only) --zero-rtt             Enable 0-RTT for faster connection establishment (may reduce security) --no-multiplex         Disable connection multiplexing (each stream uses a separate QUIC connection) This may be useful in special network environments where multiplexing causes issues --cwnd-init <NUM>      Initial congestion window size in bytes --idle-timeout <TIME>  Maximum idle time (in milliseconds) before closing the connection 30 second default recommended by RFC 9308 [default: 30000] --keep-alive <TIME>    Keep-alive interval (in milliseconds) [default: 8000] --max-streams <NUM>    Maximum number of bidirectional streams that can be open simultaneously [default: 100] -6                         Try to resolve domain name to IPv6 addresses first
+      --bind <ADDR>             The address to bind for QUIC transport -s, --server <ADDR>           Address of the server to connect to --server-name <STR>       Name of the server to connect (derived from `server` if not provided) --tls-cert <FILE>         Path to the TLS certificate file --insecure                Skip TLS certificate verification (insecure, for testing only) --zero-rtt                Enable 0-RTT for faster connection establishment (may reduce security) --no-multiplex            Disable connection multiplexing (each stream uses a separate QUIC connection) This may be useful in special network environments where multiplexing causes issues --congestion <ALGORITHM>  Congestion control algorithm to use (e.g. bbr, cubic, newreno) [default: bbr] --cwnd-init <NUM>         Initial congestion window size in bytes --idle-timeout <TIME>     Maximum idle time (in milliseconds) before closing the connection 30 second default recommended by RFC 9308 [default: 30000] --keep-alive <TIME>       Keep-alive interval (in milliseconds) [default: 8000] --max-streams <NUM>       Maximum number of bidirectional streams that can be open simultaneously [default: 100] -4, --prefer-ipv4             Try to resolve domain name to IPv4 addresses first -6                            Try to resolve domain name to IPv6 addresses first

 Logging:
       --log-level <LEVEL>  Logging level (e.g., INFO, WARN, ERROR) [default: WARN]